jlizen/goals/src/2026/registry-security-response.md

 Most reasonable default cooldowns would be longer than 86 minutes, meaning the arrayref attack would have much more limited impact.
 However, this still produces a "firedrill" for security responders where our release process fails open in case of a delayed response.
 This is a concerning operational posture given that we expect the supply chain attacks to grow both more frequent and more sophisticated.
-It also relies on client-side configuration that does not extend to other build tools.
+It also relies on client-side configuration that does not extend to other build tools, or tools that override the default cargo configuration.

 ### What we propose to do about it